shreyadon/cheat_sheet/CheatSheet.md

 **.chomp method:**
-When not given any argument, removes the "\n" (newline) character from the end of the string. when given an argument of a charcter or a string, it remove that argument from the **end** of the orginal string.
+When not given any argument, removes the "\n" (newline) character from the end of the string.
+When given an argument of a charcter or a string, it remove that argument from the *end* of the orginal string.
 `"Hey!\n".chomp`
 `"Hey!".chomp("!")`
 `"Hey!".chomp("y")`